 All exterior doors should also be fitted with thresholds and weatherstripping to seal off the outside from the inside.
 Doors are available in a plethora of styles to meet almost any design taste and are made with all kinds of materials.
-Exterior doors need to be weather resistant.
+Exterior products need to be weather and water resistant.

-Doors can be custom made but mostly come in a range of standard sizes that are described in feet and inches.
-For instance, the standard height for doors is 6’-8” (80”).
-I am not sure why 6-8 is the standard height (I am certain many professional athletes have wondered also), it just is.
-I prefer 8’ high doors and have them throughout my own home.
-Apparently enough other folks prefer taller doors also because all of the major manufacturers now offer 8’ versions of their offerings.
-Standard door widths are: 18”, 24” and increase in 2″ increments from there.
-Most interior (room to room) doors are 30″ x 80″ (762 mm x 2032 mm).
-The standard width for exterior doors is 36” and wheelchair access doors must also have a minimum width of 36”.
-The standard thicknesses for most pre-fabricated doors are 1 3/8″ thick (for interior doors) or 1 3/4″ (for exterior).
+Doors can be custom made if needed, but most come in a range of standard sizes that will meet most needs.
+Standard sizes are described in feet and inches.
+For instance, the standard height is 6’-8” (80”).
+I am not sure why 6-8 is the standard height (many professional athletes have wondered also), it just is.
+I prefer 8’ high specimens and have this size throughout my own home.
+Apparently enough other folks prefer taller also because all of the major manufacturers now offer 8’ versions of their products.
+Eight footers look much more to scale in homes with high ceilings.

 - Keep a spare access key for your home in a lockbox locates somewhere handy on the property in case you lock yourself out by accident.

 - Keep a duplicate privacy lock key for bathrooms where kids cannot reach it in the event someone gets locked in.
-The top edge of the door casing is often a place to keep the key.
+The top edge of the casing is often a place to keep the key.

 - Avoid the slamming of doors.

-- Do not allow kids to hang from door knobs and do not place spreader type work out bars in the door jambs.
+- Do not allow kids to hang from knobs and do not place spreader type work out bars in the door jambs.

 - Learn how to fix a stripped wood screw.

-HatchesHatches are covered openings into spaces of your home that are not habitable but need to be entered from time to time.
-All these areas must be accessible according to the building code for inspections and possible repairs, and the openings must be of certain minimum dimensions.
-Bigger access hatches are better, especially if there is a need to get equipment in or out.
-Hatch examples are crawlspaces, attics and roof access.
+Hatches are covered openings into spaces of your home that are not habitable but need to be entered from time to time.
+All these areas must be accessible according to the building code for inspections and possible repairs.
+The openings must also have certain minimum dimensions.
+Bigger access hatches are better.
+Because you may need to get equipment in or out.
+Hatches are used for accessing crawlspaces, attics, basements and sometimes for roof access.